opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/rds_instance_v3.html.markdown

   and can contain only letters, digits, hyphens (-), and underscores (_).
 Changing this parameter will create a new resource.

-* `network_id` -
+* `security_group_id` -
   (Required)
-  Specifies the network id.
+  Specifies the security group which the RDS DB instance belongs to.
   Changing this parameter will create a new resource.

-* `security_group_id` -
+* `subnet_id` -
   (Required)
-  Specifies the security group which the RDS DB instance belongs to.
+  Specifies the subnet id.
 Changing this parameter will create a new resource.

 * `volume` -
   (Required)